mypham14/pcard-anomaly-detection/README.md

-# pcard-anomaly-detection
+# Payment Cards Anomaly Detection
-Analysis of payment cards to identify unusual transactions or potential fraud
+Analysis of payment cards to identify unusual transactions or potential fraud using Power BI